 How to Recover Deleted PSB Files

-It may seem strange to hear that you can restore deleted files, but the reason this is possible is simple.
 Deleted files don’t truly disappear.
-They generally go first to your Recycle Bin (for Windows users) or to your Trash (for Mac users), but even after that they are still in your computer.
+They generally go first to your Recycle Bin (for Windows users) or to your Trash (for Mac users), but even after that, they are still on your computer.
 They’re simply removed from the table that your computer uses to organize information, which means that the space shows up as empty so that new data can be written over it.
 The files stay there until written over so much that the original files are completely lost.
 Before that point is reached, file recovery is possible.

 One option to retrieve lost files is to visit a data recovery center, which is a store where IT professionals can help.
 Before that, though, there are other easy, free options available.
 We’ll get into those next.

-Our preferred option is called Disk Drill.
-It’s free up to 50 MB of information recovery.
-It also has an easy-to-use interface and works with a wide range of filetypes, including PSB files.
+Our preferred option for recovering PBS files is Disk Drill.
+It’s free up to 500 MB for Windows users of data recovery.
+It also has an easy-to-use interface and works with a wide range of file types, including PSB files.
 In the steps below, we’ll explain how you can use Disk Drill to get back files you accidentally deleted or lost.

 To get started, we’ll need to download Disk Drill.

-Step Two.
-Once inside the main Disk Drill interface, you can select whatever device holds the missing or corrupted files you’re looking to recover.
+Step 2: Once inside the main Disk Drill interface, you can select whatever device holds the missing or deleted files you’re looking to recover.
 For this step, you can either select one of the main devices in the list, or you can click the gray dropdown arrow to the left to find smaller units within that device.

-Step Four.
-Disk Drill will scan the device you selected.
+Step 4: Disk Drill will scan the device you selected.
 This will likely take some time, but you don’t have to wait for it to finish.
-You can do one of three things:
+You can do one of two things:

-Step Five.
-You can now either recover all the scanned files by choosing Recover all, or you can recover individual files to recover.
+Step 5: You can now either recover all the scanned files by choosing to Recover all, or you can recover individual files to recover.

-Clicking the checkboxes next to the files automatically changes the Recover all bar to Recover.
+Clicking the checkboxes next to the files automatically changes the Recover all button to Recover.

-Step Six.
-Disk Drill will allow you to choose where to restore the files to.
-The location is up to you, but note where it’s pointing to so that you’re not left wondering.
-To take care of any problems that arise, check out Disk Drill help or troubleshooting.
+Step 6: Disk Drill will allow you to choose where to restore the files to.
+The location is up to you, but we don’t recommend choosing the same device on which the files were lost to avoid overwriting other files.
+To take care of any problems that arise, check out Disk Drill’s help.

 Recover PSB Files from Windows Recycle Bin or Mac Trash

-Step One.
-Locate your Mac trash bin and open it.
+Step 1: Locate your Mac trash bin and open it.

-Step Two.
-Inside the bin, you’ll see all the deleted files that are still available for this first-level recovery process.
-Control+click or right-click on file.
+Step 2: Inside the bin, you’ll see all the deleted files that are still available for this first-level recovery process. ⌘ Control + click or right-click on a file.
 This will make a dropdown menu appear.
 Select Put Back.
 Your Mac will restore the file to the location it was deleted from.

 How to Recover PSB files from Your Windows Recycle Bin

-Step One.
-Find your Windows Recycle Bin (an icon that looks like a waste basket on your desktop) and open it.
+Step 1: Find your Windows Recycle Bin (an icon that looks like a waste basket on your desktop) and open it.

 Click Restore.
 Windows will put your deleted files back in the location they were deleted from.